A sensitivity curve approach to tuning a pulsar timing array in the detection era: PTA Sensitivity

 From the constructed empirical distributions for pulsar sky coordinates, white noise, red noise, and time span, we simulate a pulsar timing array of $115$ pulsars with a total time span of $16$ years and an observing cadence of $20$ observations per year for all pulsars.
 We simulate these data with the \hasasia package and proceed to inject into all pulsars a power-law gravitational wave background, which we construct from the median of the joint posterior from \cite{ipta3p+2024}: $\log_{10}A_{\rm GWB} =-14.29$ and $\gamma_{\rm GWB} =3.44$.
 From here, we adjust the overall sensitivity of our detector to mirror that of contemporary PTAs by adjusting the overall power in the white noise of the detector, given by, \be P_{\text{WN}} = 2\sigma^2/c\,, \ee where $c$ is the cadence of observations and $\sigma$ is the uncertainty on pulse arrival time.
 By shifting our white noise distribution for all the pulsars, we adjust the overall sensitivity until the injected GWB has a S/N of $~7$ at $16$ years to match preliminary projects for IPTA Data Release 3 (DR3) \cite{ipta3p+2024}.
 In other words, we are calibrating our PTA to have a sensitivity at $16$ years, which is comparable to the projections of DR3.

 From here, we simulate our detector out to a total time span of $40$ years.
-We conservatively assume that the white noise in our detector remains constant in time (i.e., the radio telescopes or other noise mitigation techniques do not improve), and we add $2$ pulsars per year whose sky locations and noise properties are drawn from the same empirical distributions used above.
+We assume that the white noise in our detector does not change over the course of the simulations (i.e., the radio telescopes or other noise mitigation techniques do not improve), and we add $2$ pulsars per year whose sky locations and noise properties are drawn from the same empirical distributions used above.
 As is standard, we only include pulsars in our dataset or a time slice of the data set if the pulsar has at least 3 years of data.
 Generally, PTAs do this so that a timing model may be accurately fit.
 So at $40$ years, we have a detector with $156$ pulsars and a GWB S/N of $\sim32$.
 The time evolution of the GWB sensitivity is shown in Figure \ref{fig:pta_tuning}, and the time evolution of the sky-averaged single-source characteristic strain sensitivity is shown in Figure \ref{fig:pta_tuning_hc}.
 Note that the main purpose of this PTA is to be a high fidelity test bed in order to demonstrate the various techniques developed for helping to inform observing era strategies for pulsar timing.
 A large scale effort is underway to forecast the sensitivity of PTAs using next generation facilities.